MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

 ### 2.7 Supplementary Definitions
 #### 2.7.1 Description of Isotope-Labeled Compounds
-*This section will be updated in near future as molfiles are deprecated"
+*This section will be updated in near future as molfiles are deprecated*

 This section defines the chemical information of isotope-labeled chemical compounds.
 CH$NAME is Chemical Name followed by ”–[(Labeled Positions-)Isotopic Atom Name with the Number of Isotopic Atoms]”.